Asian immigration to the United States: First major wave of Asian immigration (1850–1917)

 The Chinese Exclusion Act of 1882 prohibited virtually all immigration from China, the first immigration law to do so on the basis of race or national origin.
 Minor exceptions were made for select merchants, diplomats, and students.
 The law also prevented Chinese immigrants from naturalizing as U.S. citizens.
 The Geary Act of 1892 further "required Chinese to register and secure a certificate as proof of their right to be in the United States" if they sought to leave and reenter the United States, with imprisonment or deportation as potential penalties.
 Although racial discrimination intensified in the exclusion era, Chinese immigrants fought to defend their existing rights and continued to pursue voting rights and citizenship.
 The children of Chinese immigrants began to develop "a sense of themselves as having a distinct identity as Chinese Americans."
-In United States v.
-Wong Kim Ark (1898), the Supreme Court of the United States ruled that a person born in the United States to Chinese immigrant parents was a U.S. citizen at birth.
-This decision established an important precedent in its interpretation of the Citizenship Clause of the Fourteenth Amendment to the Constitution.
+In 1898, in the case United States v.
+Wong Kim Ark, a Chinese American, who had been born in San Francisco, was initially denied re-entry in the United States was found to be a U.S. citizen; this decision established an important precedent in its interpretation of the Citizenship Clause of the Fourteenth Amendment to the Constitution.

 Initially, Japanese and South Asian laborers filled the demand that could not be met by new Chinese immigrants.
 The 1900 census counted 24,326 Japanese residents, a sharp increase, and 89,863 Chinese residents.
 The first South Asian immigrants landed in the United States in 1907, and were predominantly Punjabi Sikh farmers.
 As immigration restrictions specific to South Asians would begin two years later and against Asians generally eight years after that, "[a]ltogether only sixty-four hundred came to America" during this period.
 Like the Chinese and Japanese immigrants of the time, these South Asians were predominantly men.
 South Asian migrants also arrived on the East Coast, although to a lesser extent in the late 19th and early 20th centuries, predominantly Bengali Muslims who worked as craftsmen and merchants, selling 'exotic' goods such as embroidered silks and rugs.
 The 1910 census, the first to count South Asians, recorded that there were 2,545 "Hindus" in the United States.